trimethylpentan/sensorsystem/documentation/technical-documentation.md

 The PHP application has one file as an entrypoint, `public/index.php`.
 As it is in the `public` directory of the web server, it includes a bootstrapper from outside the publicly accessible area to avoid exposing code to the outer world.
-This bootstrapper differentiates between a fpm (FastCGI Process Manager) and a cli (Command Line Interface) context and runs one of two different entry classes.
+This bootstrapper differentiates between a FPM (FastCGI Process Manager) and a CLI (Command Line Interface) context and runs one of two different entry classes.

 #### (Cli)Application

-The class `Application` handles web requests, whereas `CliApplication` processes calls from the cli.
+The class `Application` handles web requests, whereas `CliApplication` processes calls from the CLI.
 Both classes have some behaviors in common, as they both have a method named `run`, which starts by reading the application config and building a dependency container.
-Then, they decide what logic should be executed depending on the web request or cli options, respectively.
+Then, they decide what logic should be executed depending on the web request or CLI options, respectively.

 The `Application` starts to differ by attaching an error handler named "Whoops", which is installed from an external library, in a method named `attachWhoops`.